manikandan-e/docs/designs/multi-host-postcode.md

 | +--------------------------------------+  |
 +-------------------------------------------+

-** Incase of the single host, process1 only run.
+** Incase of the single host, process1 only run for host0.

 ```